lyndon025/playtested/src/content/article/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-13-a-welcome-addition-to-the-tron-franchise-first-impressions-tron-identity
+title: 'A welcome addition to the TRON franchise | First Impressions - Tron: Identity'
+game: 'Tron: Identity'
 description: 'Tron: Identity takes us back to the Tron Universe, in a never before seen world, or server as it might be called – in a puzzle adventure game format where the player’s decisions matter.
 The players control the detective program Query, tasked to investigate a mysterious event, finding out the whos, whys, and whats.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-0.avif
+  - /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-1.avif
+  - /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-2.avif
+  - /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-3.avif
+  - /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-4.avif
+  - /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-5.avif
 pubDate: 2023-04-13
 tags:
   - adventure
   - casual
   - console
   - indie
   - macos
-- nintendo switch
+  - nintendo-switch
   - pc
   - taptap
   - tron-identity
 thumb: /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-0.avif
-title: 'A welcome addition to the TRON franchise | First Impressions - Tron: Identity'
-game: 'Tron: Identity'
-gallery:
-- /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-0.avif
-- /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-1.avif
-- /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-2.avif
-- /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-3.avif
-- /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-4.avif
-- /images/reviews/legacy/2023-04-13-a-welcome-addition-to-the-tron-franchise--first-impressions---tron-identity-5.avif
 ---

 Tron: Identity takes us back to the Tron Universe, in a never before seen world, or server as it might be called – in a puzzle adventure game format where the player’s decisions matter.
 The players control the detective program Query, tasked to investigate a mysterious event, finding out the whos, whys, and whats.

 Immediately from the start, I was hooked by the amazing storytelling and beautiful 2D visual novel art-style with 3D parallax and neon effects.
 There is no voice acting, and the game is purely read by the player — which is even more impressive that I got compelled by that much.